ckeditor/ckeditor5/docs/getting-started/integrations/vuejs-v3.md

 ### Jest testing

-Jest is the default test runner used by many Vue apps.
+You can use Jest as a test runner in Vue apps.
 Unfortunately, Jest does not use a real browser.
-Instead, it runs tests in Node.js with the use of JSDOM.
-JSDOM is not a complete DOM implementation and while it is apparently sufficient for standard apps, it is not able to polyfill all the DOM APIs that CKEditor&nbsp;5 requires.
+Instead, it runs tests in Node.js that uses JSDOM.
+JSDOM is not a complete DOM implementation, and while it is sufficient for standard apps, it cannot polyfill all the DOM APIs that CKEditor&nbsp;5 requires.

 If this is not possible, you can use the following mocks to make the tests pass: